 I’ve always been incredibly active.
 As a kid, I was playing peewee softball and basketball.
 In middle and high school, I was on the varsity cross country team, varsity track team and I danced competitively.
 Then in college, I danced for the Washington Square Park Company (NYU) and in sophomore year, I made the NYU dance team.

 Even after graduating, I would make time after work to hit the gym, take yoga classes or simply jog around my neighbourhood.
-If I was traveling for work, I would make sure I was staying in a hotel with a good sized gym.
+If I was travelling for work, I would make sure I was staying in a hotel with a good sized gym.
 Oh, and I never leave home without my trainers!

 I have a pre-planned workout schedule (in my head) for the week.
 So that helps with getting the exercise part covered.
 As for running the household, I have the kids’ schedules written out on a whiteboard that everyone has access to (their after school activities/soccer games, playdates etc).
 But this only works if you have a good support system, and thank God, I do!